ritarasteiro/FieldCourse/pages/Plot_coalescence_trees_with_R.md

 If they are not installed you need to open R and

-1. set Cran Mirror, and choose one e.g. Bristol/ (but not https)
+1. set Cran Mirror, and choose one e.g. Bristol (but not https)
 2. select repositories, and accept the default it suggests
 3. select packages, choose *ape* and also choose *phyclust*